-Below is a brief description of UNSW Aviation research staff’s areas of expertise.
-Note that Honours topics are not confined to those listed below.
+Below is a list of UNSW Aviation research staff and their Field of Research (FoR).
 Research supervisors often develop Honours topics with students that are mutual topics of interest.
-Applicants should contact the Honours coordinator, Dr David Tan (firstname.lastname@example.org), who will facilitate discussions with desired/suitable research supervisors.
+Applicants should contact the Honours Coordinator, Dr Julie Hatfield (email@example.com), who will facilitate discussions with desired/suitable research supervisors.

 Field of Research (FoR): Human Factors and Safety